Wikia/app/JSCONVENTIONS.md

 * @see (for links to documentation)

 ## Still to be defined
-* Error handling and custom exception handling
+* Error handling and custom exception handling (handle this later)
-* No try/catch within loops
+* No try/catch within loops (language rule)
 * Delete Operator
 * Modifying prototypes of built-in objects
 * White space (we want to transcribe jQuery's conventions as much as possible so we can tweak them on our end)